Negative Utilitarianism Won’t Take Us Where We Need to Go

 This topic is broad, and I don’t expect to do more than scratch the surface.

 That said, I hope to further open up the important debate around how and if we might influence the future of post-human life.
-In my heart of hearts I hope that through an explanation of the positions “for” and “against,” I’ll be able to flesh out better, more robust approaches “for” – but I accept that the arguments against might be stronger.
+In my heart of hearts, I hope that through an explanation of the positions “for” and “against,” I’ll be able to flesh out better, more robust approaches “for” – but I accept that the arguments against might be stronger.

-If we take the most successful species of bird or frog in a given environment today – and place it in similar environments on earth 1 billion years ago – it’s extremely unlikely that these same species would thrive.
-The oxygen content of the air, the other competing animals in the ecosystems, the food sources, the fauna – all change, and life adapts and changes with it.
+If we take the most successful species of bird or frog in a given environment today – and place it in similar environments on Earth 1 billion years ago – it’s extremely unlikely that these same species would thrive.
+The oxygen content of the air, the other competing animals in the ecosystems, the food sources, and the fauna – all change, and life adapts and changes with it.

-We can imagine a hypothetical council of all of the apes of the world, coming together 7 millions years ago, deciding on how to develop the next level of intelligence.
+We can imagine a hypothetical council of all of the apes of the world, coming together 7 million years ago, deciding on how to develop the next level of intelligence.
 What features should this creature develop?
 What traits would make it most likely to survive and reproduce and solve high-order problems than the apes of that 7,000,000 BC?

 Obviously, this kind of future planning and coordination is beyond the intelligence of apes of that era, but let’s suspect they got together and posited answers to those questions above.
 They might desire a future entity who could: